 Our History

-Arthur Bracewell War Effort: during WW2 spent 3 days a week working for Harland Engineering which latterly became Weir Pumps
+Arthur Bracewell War Effort: during WW2 spent 3 days a week working for Harland Engineering which latterly became Weir Pumps.

-Arthur Bracewell War Effort: during WW2 spent 3 days a week working for Harland Engineering which latterly became Weir Pumps
+Arthur Bracewell War Effort: during WW2 spent 3 days a week working for Harland Engineering which latterly became Weir Pumps.

 1940